-Ferns are not only a beautiful way to add greenery, but do very well in pots.
+Ferns are not only a beautiful way to add greenery but do very well in pots.
 The Korean Rock Fern grows best in a container and also tolerates heat and humidity.
 It is important to keep ferns on a covered porch and not in direct sunlight.

 Although we do not have a lemon tree, I have always wanted one.
 This may be my next shrub to plant in a pot.
 They are so adorable!
 They need lots of sun and warmth.
-Its would be wise to leave out in warmer months and bring in to the heat in the winter.
-Not only will you have a beautiful plant, you will have some yummy lemons to use.
+It would be wise to leave out in warmer months and bring in to the heat in the winter.
+Not only will you have a beautiful plant, but you will also have some yummy lemons to use.

 Little Giant Arborvitae

 We have a few of these out by our garage and they look great.
-It works as a great vertical accent paired with some flowers or even as a stand alone just as we have it here.
+It works as a great vertical accent paired with some flowers or even as a stand-alone just as we have it here.
 I think the round shape of this shrub looks great in a tall pot.

 Hydrangeas work great for growing in larger pots as long as they receive enough sunlight and moisture.
 They require a little bigger of a pot because their roots are aggressive and quickly fit small containers.
 One that is at least 2 feet wide will work perfectly.
-The beautiful blooms of a hydrangea will be a wonderful accent to any outside porch or area.
+The beautiful blooms of hydrangea will be a wonderful accent to any outside porch or area.